 I made a Summer Bucket List.
 I know that’s super cliché, but I did.
 Last year I was pregnant and didn’t want to do anything, so this year, I want to do everything.
-One of the first things I was sure to do when the sunshine poked through the spring clouds was to hit up Lake Nokomis.
-The whole lake has a lot to offer, but my favorite spot is the North Beach.
+One of the first things I was sure to do when the sunshine poked through the spring clouds was to hit up the Main Beach at Lake Nokomis.
+The whole lake has a lot to offer, but my favorite spot is North Beach.

 We started out with a walk away from the beach towards the sailboats.
 It’s such a peaceful area for a walk, especially on a breezy, sunny day.
 I even got the nerve up to walk out on the dock with a stroller and an independent 3-year-old.
 I’m still recovering from the inner panic attack, but the view and smiles from her were worth it.